 Enlarged Prostate Treatment in Clearwater, FL

 Dr. Beilan is a fellowship-trained urologist who specializes in treating BPH (enlarged prostate) using medical and surgical therapies.
 Dr. Beilan is a BPH specialist and has performed many successful procedures in his years of experience.
-For more information about the treatments options available for an enlarged prostate, call Clearwater Sex Health at (727) 441-1508 or request your appointment online today.
+For more information about the treatments options available for an enlarged prostate, please call at (727) 441-1508 or request your appointment online today.
+Dr. Beilan provides men's health consultations at our sexual health clinics in Palm Harbor and Largo, FL.

 BPH Treatment Options